The World of Yesterday: Content

-Preface
+Summary

 Zweig sets out to write his autobiography following the terrible events and upheavals experienced by his generation.
 He feels the need to bear witness to the next generation of what his age has gone through.
-He realizes that his past is "out of reach".
+He realizes that his past is "out of reach."
 Zweig makes it clear that his biography is based entirely on his memories.
+He looks back on his youth in pre-war Austrian society, focusing primarily on Vienna, calling that time the "Golden Age of Security," where stable politics and economy meant everyone could see themselves comfortably into the future.
+His family represents the cosmopolitan "good Jewish bourgeoisie," which had primarily become a patron of Viennese culture.
+Vienna had become the city of culture, and Zweig states all Viennese had desirable tastes.
+The artists, especially the theatre actors, were Austria's significant famous figures.